 Nutrition for Learning Inc. (the "Organization") is an organization dedicated to alleviating hunger and increasing the nutritional quality of food for children in Waterloo Region through the support of child nutrition programs, community development, and nutrition education.
 On November 1, 1997, the Organization became a registered charity under Section 149 of the Income Tax Act (Canada), and is therefore exempt from the payment of income taxes.
-On January 25, 2002, the Organization was incorporated under the laws of the Province of Ontario.
+On January 25, 2002, the Organization was incorporated as a not-for-profit corporation without share capital under the laws of the Province of Ontario.